josiahse/josiahse.github.io/README.md

 #### MVP

--Site Design
++ Site Design
--Initial HTML and Styling
++ Initial HTML and Styling
--Hamburger Menu for Mobile
++ Hamburger Menu for Mobile
--Game Logic (what game TBD - connect 4, tic tac toe, etc) -Responsive Design
++ Game Logic (what game TBD - connect 4, tic tac toe, etc)
++ Responsive Design

 #### PostMVP

--Project Carousel
++ Project Carousel
--Add search bar with keywords on the projects, and keywords for socials that link to contact page
++ Add search bar with keywords on the projects, and keywords for socials that link to contact page

 ## Functional Components